 Before You Take Actonel

 Before using Actonel you should advise your doctor of any esophagus problems, difficulty swallowing, low levels of calcium in the blood, kidney disease, intestinal disorders (such as ulcers) or if you are unable to sit upright or stand for at least 30 minutes.
 You will need to remain upright for 30 minutes after taking Actonel or risedronate generic.
+Actonel is available in pill form that is to be swallowed whole with 6-8 ounces of water.
 The generic alternative is not manufactured by the company that makes the brand product.

 Warnings for Actonel